shupershuff/Diablo2RLoader/README.md

 - You don't need to use Virtual Machines, multiple computers or multiple user accounts (Windows account switching).
 - You don't need to run any dodgy executables where you don't know what's actually running, this is all open source.
  	- Note that this script uses handle64.exe which is a [Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) recommended tool.
- 	- Note that this script also builds an executable called SetTextv2.exe for window renaming, details of which can be seen on [StackOverflow](https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389).
-This .exe has been whitelisted by Microsoft.
 	- Never take the authors word for it for anything you download.
 That's why this script is full open source if you want to have a skim through to see what it's doing.

 Note that this script DOES NOT (and will never) alter the game, automate key presses, game joining or add any efficiencies with RAM/VRAM usage.
 It's simply used to launch the game, you still manually control your characters one at a time.<br>